-Pursuing a special gifted education graduate program could be a great way to tap into contemporary teaching strategies built to assist students with unique learning needs.
-Through one of the special gifted education graduate programs, you could engage with theories and methods to aid students with obstacles such as hearing impairment or accelerated learning schedules.
+Pursuing a special education graduate program could be a great way to tap into contemporary teaching strategies built to assist students with unique learning needs.
+Through one of the special and gifted education graduate programs, you could engage with theories and methods to aid students with obstacles such as hearing impairment or accelerated learning schedules.
 Whether you’re currently practicing in a general academic setting, or as part of a designated special or gifted needs classroom, acquiring the skills and knowledge covered in these graduate programs could be the next step to not only potentially improve your teaching capabilities, but enhance your career.

-By pursuing a graduate program in special gifted education, you may have the opportunity to gear your teaching style to better support a variety of students’ personal learning requirements, whether in general classrooms or those specifically for students with special needs.
+By pursuing a graduate program in special education, you may have the opportunity to gear your teaching style to better support a variety of students’ personal learning requirements, whether in general classrooms or those specifically for students with special needs.
 Coursework in special gifted education could help you develop methods and techniques to create a more holistic teaching atmosphere for students of all kinds.
 You could learn to create assistance programs for deaf students, support gifted students with more challenging curriculum, or cope with behavioral issues.
 By expanding your approaches, you may potentially be able to create a safe learning environment where students of many learning styles can prosper and grow.

 Ready to potentially take your teaching skills to the next level?
-Keep reading below to see what special gifted education graduate program may be perfect for you.
+Keep reading below to see what special education graduate program may be perfect for you.

-Special gifted education masters programs aim to develop your knowledge and skills to boost the effectiveness of your teaching methods in a special or gifted needs classroom.
+Special education masters programs aim to develop your knowledge and skills to boost the effectiveness of your teaching methods in a special or gifted needs classroom.
 Curriculum could include topics such as literacy development, assistive technology, behavioral theory, learning disability strategies, and autism spectrum disorder characteristics.
 Special gifted education master’s program admission requirements often reflect the challenging nature of this coursework and schools may require a 3.0 undergraduate GPA as part of the application process.
 Additionally, students may be asked to submit supplemental material such as letters of recommendation, personal statements, and professional résumés where applicable.

 A masters program may be especially useful for those new to the educational field.
 Many special education gifted education masters programs anticipate the needs of new educators and may offer opportunities that help students pursue state teaching licensures.
 This could ensure you’d be able to pursue a teaching career, post-graduation.
-Speaking of graduation, when you consider the curriculum and possible licensure examinations, students could expect to complete a masters program in 2 years of fulltime study.
+Speaking of graduation, when you consider the curriculum and possible licensure examinations, students could expect to complete a masters program in 2 years of full time study.
 Program and program lengths vary so check with you intended university for a complete list of graduation criteria.

 Special gifted education doctoral programs may emphasize the practical application of teaching theories and methods in practicum classes.
 Students might also study and conduct original research focused on assisting students unique learning needs.
 Curriculum topics in a doctoral program may include atypical learning theory, cognitive psychology and autism support delivery systems, and curriculum development and implementation, to name a few.